 Each year the rivers rise in May and they usually peak in June.
 When both rivers rise enough, the area near the east end of Kamloops Lake floods upstream for a few kilometers.
 We can launch our kayaks and paddle from Tranquille Bay to explore the seasonal channels.

 In 2016, freshet was early and by the first of June access was limited to launch spots to the floodlands.
-We will return in May, 2017.
+We will return again each spring.